-History is as much a story of stuff as it is a story of people.
+History is as much a story of things as it is a story of people.
 Long after a person is no more, the material possessions accumulated over a lifetime linger.
-Museum folks typically deal in the detritus of lives long past.
+Museum professionally typically deal in the detritus of lives long past.
 One man’s trash is another’s exhibit.
 And yet the further we recede from the present, the fewer and fewer things related to a particular individual survive.

 Nevertheless, some objects have a strange afterlife, as the following will prove.